nicholasA113/startup/README.md

 **Proper HTML element usage** - Added headers, section dividers, and footers for each page.
 **Links** - Added link to my Github repository at the bottom of each page.
 Used the "onclick" HTML feature to navigate from one page to another when clicking on a button.
 **Text** - Included text on each page to communicate the purpose of each page and what the user can do with it.
-**3rd party API placeholder** - Added text fields for the "write" page, which comes after clicking on a story from the main page.
-Currently there are just placeholder fields for a noun, verb, and afjective, but it'll dynamically change depending on what story is selected.
+**3rd party API placeholder** - 3rd party API implementation will take place on the main createstory.html page that will serve as a random quote generator.
 **Images** - Added image to the main page of the application (createstory.html) **Login placeholder** - index.html includes text fields to insert a username and password, as well as "login" and "create" buttons.
 **DB data placeholder** - Placeholder data represented under the "My Stories" tab.
 Page will populate with all of the user's stories from the database.